The wonderful world of wetlands — Broomfield Park

 02/02/21

-To mark World Wetlands Day, we want to celebrate one of our favourite projects, Broomfield Park Wetland in Enfield, North London.
+To mark World Wetlands Day, we want to celebrate Broomfield Park Wetland project in Enfield, North London.

 The 3000m2 wetland, completed in 2019, was supported by the partnership between the Coca-Cola Foundation, WWF-UK and The Rivers Trust.
 Managed by Enfield Council and led by Thames21, it was primarily created to improve water quality in the nearby Pymmes Brook, a tributary of the Lower Lea - one of the most polluted rivers in the UK.